The portion of spine encompassing neck region forms cervical spine. Cervical spine is formed by first seven vertebra which are named as C1 to C7.

 - upper cervical ligaments (3)

-- protuberance of bone into the cervical spine (2)
+- bony landmark of the cervical spine how to palpate c6 c7 (2)

 - musculoskeletal structures cervical (2)